eleblanc-ai/SweetPea/README.md

 <a name="launch-core-website">

 ### 2. Launch the SweetPea core website
+The core website is an empty React application, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 1. Install the core website's package modules from the `SweetPea/core-website` directory.

        npm install